Conversion Optimization

 Clear shipping updates reduce beauty customers/orders churn

-Quick Tip: Consider offering customers ‘book a 1:1 video consultation’ on your chatbot/live chat – this helps move the sales along quickly – here’s one way to show it:
+🔥 Quick Tip: Consider offering customers ‘book a 1:1 video consultation’ on your chatbot/live chat – this helps move the sales along quickly.
+Alternatively you can also color-block a section right above the footer and show call-outs for help with a bold headline like: “Want an expert opinion?”

 Selling beauty products online has a singular challenge: trust